Chüy Region: Demographics

 The resident population of Chüy Region, according to the Population and Housing Census of 2009, was 803,230.
-The Region's estimated population was at 974,984 in the beginning of 2021.
+The Region's estimated population was 974,984 at the beginning of 2021.

 Ethnic composition

 The population is considerably more heterogeneous than that of the other regions of the country, with many ethnic Russians, Ukrainians, Dungans, Koreans, Germans, etc.

 According to the 2009 Census, the ethnic composition (de jure population) of Chüy Region was: